RyanTokManMokMTM/RyanTokManMokMTM.github.io/content/en/post/chat-app-final-summary.md

 ##### What is the different between Mesh, SFU, MCU?
 > Mesh
-The simple way to understand SFU is that a client will create a connection to the server for upstreaming and n-1 connections for downstreaming.
-The server uses it to receive upstream data from the client and broadcast it to other clients.
-So the role of the server is as a broadcaster.
+Each client will establish a p2p connection with other users in the network and communicate through this connection.
+That is, each single client needs to manage n-1 connections and upload its own audio and video signals to n-1 users.
+This is acceptable when there are only a few people, but it is a challenge for the uploader's upload bandwidth when there are many people.

 > SFU
 The simple way to understand SFU is that a client will create a connection to the server for upstreaming and n-1 connections for downstreaming.
 The server uses it to receive upstream data from the client and broadcast it to other clients.
 So the role of the server is as a broadcaster.